Dear Potential Surrogate,

-Do I have to use needles and take injections as a Surrogate?
+Do I have to give myself injections as a Surrogate?

 What type of fertility medicine do I have to take?

-Fertility medicine you will likely take either orally, vaginally or by injectible that will help you sync your cycle with the Intended Mother’s, aid in simulating a natural pregnancy, and prepare your uterus, are:
+Fertility medicine you will likely take either orally, vaginally or by injectible that will help you sync your cycle and prepare your uterus, are:

-Birth control pills to sync your cycle with the provider of the ovum (usually the Intended Mother).
+Birth control pills to sync your cycle with the provider of the ovum.